What Does it Mean to Study Occupational Safety and Health?

 Industrial hygienist.
 These professionals use their experience in occupational safety and health to protect their communities.
 Industrial hygienists hunt for potential dangers in a variety of workplaces.
 They might uncover potential health hazards in the store room of a restaurant or a grocery store.
 Unlike government health officers, who enforce laws and issue fines, industrial hygienists work with business owners to prevent violations.
 They educate front line staff members and develop company policies to comply with stringent regulations.
 Their work impacts the bottom lines of successful companies by reducing liability and healthcare insurance costs, while maintaining high customer satisfaction.

 Ergonomist.
 American businesses have discovered that modest investments in workplace ergonomics produce a major impact on the bottom line.
-Workers who feel comfortable can perform their tasks more efficiently and often remain with the same employer for significantly longer periods of time than the national average.
-The savings in healthcare and employee training boost the value of company shares and keep retail costs low.
-Professional ergonomists examine offices and factories for potential opportunities to increase the comfort and the safety of staff members.
-From simple solutions like ergonomic keyboards to radical changes in architecture and lighting, ergonomists anticipate the needs of a new generation of American workers.
+Workers who feel comfortable can perform their tasks more efficiently and often remain with the same employer for significantly longer periods of time.
+Professional ergonomists examine offices and factories for potential opportunities to increase the comfort and the safety of staff members, from simple solutions like ergonomic keyboards to radical changes in architecture and lighting.

 Environmental protection officer.
-With rapid expansion of population into suburban and exurban communities, many local and regional agencies have bolstered their efforts to preserve their environmental integrity by hiring more protection officers.
-Whether working on federally funded cleanup programs or developing local conservation efforts, a new wave of protection officers helps towns and counties welcome new residents and businesses while enforcing existing regulations.
-Environmental protection officers lead the charge for responsible construction by shaping rules that dictate green space, water runoff, and waste disposal.
-They also assure residents that the quality of life of an existing community will not be ruined when developers come to town.
+As populations expand into suburban and exurban communities, many local and regional agencies have bolstered their efforts to preserve their environmental integrity.
+This is the responsibility of environmental protection officers.
+Whether working on federally funded cleanup programs or developing local conservation efforts, these professionals help towns and counties welcome new residents and businesses while enforcing existing regulations.
+Environmental protection officers lead the charge for responsible construction by shaping rules that dictate green space, water runoff and waste disposal.

 What is OSHA?